gbiolo/cv-it/README.md

 `curriculum.pdf`

+To build the presentation letter

+`pdflatex letter.tex`

+The letter will be saved as

+`letter.pdf`

+Warning!
+The text of my presentation letter is totally unsensed.
+Use your creativity to write your own.

 ## Sometimes size matters!!
 The size of the output PDF file created by the Tex compiler usually is greater than a normal PDF file.